Ali7med/crawler_bot/README.md

-# crawler_bot
+# Crawler C# with Temegram bot
-#c# console application that crawler page and send feed with telegram bot
+# c# console application that crawler page and send feed with telegram bot